Medical equipment and services.

 It’s important that all equipment is carried on board in your hand luggage so that they can be PAT tested (electronic supply safety test) as soon as you arrive on board.
 Please visit reception to arrange this.
 Please note that you are required to bring your own extension lead as these will not be supplied on board.

 We would suggest that CPAP machines are carried in your hand luggage so that they can be PAT tested (electronic supply safety test) as soon as you arrive on board.
 Please visit reception to arrange this.
-Please note that you are required to bring your own extension cords as these will not be supplied on board.
+Please note that you are required to bring your own extension lead as these will not be supplied on board.

-If you have a pacemaker you will still be able to travel, however, it is important to note that they can be affected by the security scanners at ports and airports.
+If you have a pacemaker you will still be able to travel.
+However, it is important to note that they can be affected by the security scanners at ports and airports.
 Therefore, it is advisable to travel with an official letter from your doctor which should be shown at security.
-This will mean you will not have to pass through the scanners, instead, a member of staff will escort you through the security process.
+This will mean you will not have to pass through the scanners; instead, a member of staff will escort you through the security process.

-Unfortunately we are unable to provide colostomy bags on board, however, we are able to provide clinical waste bags for their disposal.
+Unfortunately, we are unable to provide colostomy bags on board.
+However, we are able to provide clinical waste bags for their disposal.